 At 24, the defenceman has been playing semi-pro hockey for nearly a decade.
-On the ice, he’s centered, methodical, and quite agile for his 6’5″ frame.
+He’s centered, organized, and quite agile for his 6’5″ frame on the ice.
 He additionally takes place to be black.

 But after enthusiasts hurled racial insults at him and pressured his family, he determined to stroll out mid-sport.

-“I was conflicted… I simply desired to fling my stick inside the man’s face,” he instructed the BBC after the incident.
+“I was conflicted… After the incident, I desired to fling my stick inside the man’s face,” he instructed the BBC.

-“But then I become taking into consideration doing what I did, which changed into to depart the game peacefully and make an alternate after.”
+“But then I began considering what I did, which changed into departing the game peacefully and making an alternate after.”

 Trying to elevate recognition for the racism that visible minority athletes face is what he’s doing now.

-Video of the incident and Diaby’s next openness approximately the enjoy having precipitated a stir in Canada, where hockey is more than just a game: it’s far an intrinsic a part of country extensive identification.
+The incident video and Diaby’s next openness about the enjoyment precipitated a stir in Canada, where hockey is more than just a game: it’s an intrinsic part of the country’s extensive identity.

 The video suggests a fan of the opposing crew confronting Diaby in the penalty container.
-The guy can be visible creating a racist gesture and displaying Diaby, a photograph on his cellular smartphone of a baboon.
+The guy can be seen making a racist gesture and displaying Diaby, a photograph of a baboon, on his cell phone.

-That’s while Diaby decided sufficient become enough – so he went to the locker room to exchange, after which he left together with his own family.
+That’s when Diaby decided enough was enough, so he went to the locker room to exchange, after which he left with his family.

-“Being a visible minority, we cope with it each day,” he says.
+“Being a visible minority, we cope with it daily,” he says.
 “But that changed into the primary time I noticed a big institution of humans pushing towards negativity like that.”

 League commissioner Jean-François Laplante has apologized to Diaby and his own family.